Do you want to satisfy your sweet tooth without adding empty calories or chemicals to your diet?

-Stevia is one of the few pre-packaged sugar alternatives that is not chemically processed.
-It comes from the leaves of the Stevia plant, and is sold in powder and liquid form.
+Stevia is one of the few pre-packaged sugar alternatives that are not chemically processed.
+It comes from the leaves of the Stevia plant and is sold in powder and liquid form.
 Stevia tastes sweeter than sugar, so even a small amount can sweeten any dull food or snack.

 Because stevia is a calorie-free food, it’s a great alternative to table sugar for anyone monitoring their diet or trying to lose weight.
 However, be sure to avoid buying any product which has been mixed with sugar or xylitol if you want the best value for money.

 Out of all the natural sweeteners available, Stevia is likely the best if you’re watching your waistline.